 The Daughters of Moab, for instance, began with an image that sat in my mind a long time unexplored: a desolate expanse—the sort you get out west, where the land dissolves into sky at a 360-degree horizon—with a railway line spearing through it, and two figures padded against the elements.
 In it, I knew, was danger, and an intense relationship.
 The two became Easter and Yukiko in the novel, and the thread of their illicit love got woven through the dystopian landscape as I wrote beyond the snapshot to find out who they were and why they were there.

-The second image was of a very handsome woman indeed, dressed like a stockman of the apocalypse and standing in a lighthouse.
-How could I not explore what she was doing?
-She became the enigmatic Assumpta Viali: the ‘hero’ of the novel, if you like.
+The second image was of a very handsome woman dressed like a stockman of the apocalypse, and standing in a lighthouse.
+Her challenge to me, thrown like a lure, was to come find her.
+I did, and she grew into the enigmatic Assumpta Viali, the reticent hero of the novel.

-From then on the story unfolded in bright, perplexing pieces thrown like lures, my subconscious asking me to bite (Eustace Crane, for instance, was sitting morosely in his wingless aeroplane long before I knew who he was).
-Bite I did, writing each image into a vignette, not knowing how it might relate to the rest, but trusting I would find out.
-Then the Eureka! moment would arrive, and the threads which had always connected underneath surfaced as a pathway through the narrative.
+From there the story unfolded in bright, perplexing pieces (Eustace Crane, for instance, was sitting morosely in his wingless aeroplane long before I knew why), so I wrote each image as a vignette first, not knowing how it related to the rest, but trusting I’d find out.
+Then, suddenly, the Eureka! moment would arrive, and the threads (which had always connected underneath) surfaced as a pathway through the narrative.

 The act of writing is both beguiling and addictive.
 As the imagined world fills gradually with its own life, events and experiences from the outside world work their way into the fabric of the story.
 Meanwhile, the ever-developing lives of those inside it bleed through to superimpose themselves on external reality in a kind of two-way osmosis, leaving me with a feeling of floating perpetually between.